 Mark Schlotterback, MD, holds a Bachelor of Arts in Biology with minors in Chemistry and Psychology from Concordia College and a Doctor of Medicine from the University of North Dakota School of Medicine and Health Sciences.
-He did his General Adult Psychiatry residency at University of Illinois College of Medicine.
+He completed his General Adult Psychiatry residency at University of Illinois College of Medicine.
+He is licensed to practice in California, New York, Florida, Illinois, and Texas.

-When he’s not working, Dr. Schlotterback enjoys exercising, cooking, watching football, reading, golfing, and spending quality time with his family.
+When he’s not working, Dr. Schlotterback enjoys exercising, cooking, reading, golfing, and spending quality time with his family and two cats.

 University of North Dakota School of Medicine and Health Sciences